The Bob Crane Show

-The Bob Crane Show is an American sitcom that aired on NBC.
-The series starred Bob Crane as Bob Wilcox, a man in his 40s who quits his job as an insurance salesman to return to medical school.
+The Bob Crane Show is an American sitcom that aired on NBC from March 6 to June 19, 1975.
+The series starred Bob Crane as Bob Wilcox, a man in his 40s who abruptly quits his job as an insurance company executive to enter medical school.
 The series co-starred Patricia Harty as his wife Ellie Wilcox, who becomes the family's breadwinner while Bob is in school.
+The family helped out at home, but at school Bob faced the problem of being so much older than the other students.
+Characters such as Mr. Busso, the nutty landlord, and the overzealous Dean Ingersoll added to the show's comedy.

 After initial delays, the series debuted on March 6, 1975.
-The Bob Crane Show performed poorly in the Nielsen ratings and was canceled after 13 weeks.
+It performed poorly in the Nielsen ratings and was canceled after 14 episodes were broadcast.

 Production

-The Bob Crane Show was originally titled Second Start and NBC planned to debut it in the fall of 1974.
+The Bob Crane Show was originally titled Second Start, and NBC planned to debut it in the fall of 1974.
 However, the Federal Communications Commission re-instituted its Prime Time Access Rule, which limited the broadcast networks to programming only three of the four hours of the prime time programming block.
 This decision led NBC to delay the series until January 1975.
 Crane re-shot the pilot, leading to another delay to March 1975.

 Crane expressed his desire that his series be what he called "hard comedy", which he described as comedy that "goes for the fences.
 It's also what you might call take-a-risk comedy because if you don't hit a home run, you might strike out.
 It's either a belly laugh or it's no go and no show."